By Alex Morgan 1 min read

 3. Misjudging Opponent Ranges: Assuming too much about opponents’ holdings can cause you to fold strong hands or call with weak ones.
 Use poker odds and outs to guide your decisions.

-4. Neglecting Position: Playing overly aggressively out of early position with a full house may reveal your hand prematurely.
+4. Neglecting Position: Playing overly aggressively out of Early Position with a full house may reveal your hand prematurely.
 Be mindful of your table position.

 Advanced Tips and Expert Advice